rrDumpTruck/Obsidian.Vault/Channel Ideas.md

 ### Format

 Title of Project : a deeper description of subtext and important notes for later use
 (Colored according to idea viability)
 Description of stance on project as of last evaluation (most recent project completion.)

-Notes/Progress already obtained towards project.
+Notes/Progress already obtained towards project. <br>

 Dark (Netflix tv show) a study on dramatic irony: